MS Pieter Corneliszoon Hooft: The order and French currency depreciation

 Between 1922 and 1926 the French Franc lost 43% of its value.
-From 1921-1926 there was a severe international crisis in shipbuilding.
+From 1921 to 1926 there was a severe international crisis in shipbuilding.
 In 1923 the SMN then tendered the construction of a very large ship, the later Pieter Corneliszoon Hooft.
 The offers that came in were: Fijenoord and Wilton shipyard combination for 6,200,000 guilders; De Schelde and Wilton combination for 6,400,000; NSM 6,600,000 counting as 6,270,000 guilders due to a contract between NSM and SMN.
 The NSM still beat the other Dutch shipyards, because it offered a significantly faster delivery.
 The NSM had offered at cost price because construction would keep 1,000 employees occupied for a year.

 The French shipyard Société des Ateliers et Chantiers de la Loire (ACL) offered for 4,900,000 guilders.
 Its offer was for two months later delivery, which counted for 50,000 guilders.
 The additional cost for distance, transport etc. was also budgeted as 50,000 by the SMN.
 Possible support by the government and municipality was not sure and thought to be maximum 450,000.
 All in all the difference between the offer of the NSM and Ateliers et Chantiers de la Loire was 6,270,000 - 4,900,000 - 50,000 - 50,000 - 450,000 = 820,000 guilders.
 This was such a significant amount that the SMN decided to give the order to Ateliers et Chantiers de la Loire.

 The English competition had also been invited to offer for P.C.
 Hooft.
-Indeed the majority of the 19 offers came from shipyards from the United Kingdom.
+Indeed, the majority of the 19 offers came from shipyards from the United Kingdom.
 However, all of these bids except one, were equal to or higher than the Dutch offers.
 It is remarkable that when the first bids had come in, the SMN contacted the NSM for a second bid in case it could not agree on the payment in French Francs and the delivery term.
 During the Christmas week of 1923 the SMN had negotiated with the government for the 450,000 subsidy.
 In that same week the NSM had negotiated with its suppliers to make a new offer, which still remained 4% (15% according to the SMN) above the French offer.
 However, the negotiations with ACL about payment and delivery succeeded, and so the new offer of the NSM could not be considered.

 The fact that so much work went to a French shipyard created a row in the Dutch press and House of Representatives.
 The affair was even mentioned in the British parliament.
 In general politics and media agreed that currency competition was to blame.
 More extreme points of view blamed it on the recently restricted labor hours, or on the SMN wanting to teach Dutch laborers a lesson.
 In fact a longer workweek could not have bridged the gap between the bids, and the fact that the SMN saved 820,000 guilders by accepting the French offer cannot be denied.